radmonteiro/react-easy-form-state/README.md

 | name     | string | Input name, this will be the property name in the state. |
 | value    | any    | Input value form data.                                   |

+# Field Validation

+For validation it is used the 'validator' dependency, so you can use 'validator' methods like 'isEmpty', or you can implement your own methods.
+See the example below.

 # Example